 In this work, Engaging Schools collaborates with school leaders, student support teams, special education coordinators, and teachers.
 We support and guide schools through reviewing and revising schoolwide policies, protocols, and practices so they align with the school’s mission and values.

 For Schoolwide Discipline and Student Support, Engaging Schools offers:

-- Participation in the Discipline Equity Project (available to whole school districts). [this will link to a flyer provided by Engaging Schools] The Discipline Equity Project aims to develop and adopt district disciplinary policies, practices, and interventions to ensure that all students are treated fairly and equitably.
+- Participation in the Discipline Equity Project (available to whole school districts).
+The Discipline Equity Project aims to develop and adopt district disciplinary policies, practices, and interventions to ensure that all students are treated fairly and equitably.
 It also reduces disproportionate referrals and suspensions as well as repetitive referrals and suspensions for the same student or group of students.

 - Customized plans for individual schools or districts.
 We work with district leaders, principals, and leadership teams to customize plans that include professional development, coaching, consulting, instructional rounds, follow-up proficiency modules, and a peer visitation framework.

 - A multi-day Schoolwide Discipline and Student Support institute for schools and districts.

 Through training in Schoolwide Discipline and Student Support, teachers and school staff members learn how to:

 - Organize and manage their classes for student success.

 - Implement a preventative, restorative, and accountable approach to classroom discipline.